 Athlete’s foot is a disorder that commonly affects the feet’s skin.
 Also known medically as tenia pedis, athlete’s foot is most often characterized by the itching of feet and toes, as well as the appearance of rashes in the affected areas.

-How do we know we have contacted athlete's foot?
+How do we know we have contracted athlete’s foot?

 Symptoms of athlete’s foot are generally easy to recognize.
 However, due to how common some of these symptoms are, people might also ignore them at first until it becomes more severe.
 Here are some of the symptoms to help you recognize that what you have is athlete’s foot.